TheEquus/EquusSpoopyPuzzle/solutions.md

 Example of a frame:
 ![Figure1](https://cdn.discordapp.com/attachments/495529780251459584/648433501024026629/unknown.png)

 Now, use the numbers to get a letter from the name of the monster that appears in the frame.
 For example, in the image above, the monster is 'The Birch'.
-The 4 next to it means the 4th letter.
+The 4 next to it refers to the 4th letter.
 So the result of this frame is 'b'.

 Going through the frames and identifying the monsters, then using the numbers to index the letters, results in:
 > btyterrorhelp